-The Allard School of Law is pleased to announce that the Honourable Judge Mary Ellen Turpel-Lafond has joined the faculty as a Professor.
+The Allard School of Law is pleased to announce that The Honourable Judge Mary Ellen Turpel-Lafond has joined the law school as a Professor.

 Professor Turpel-Lafond or Aki-kwe is a member of the Indigenous bar as well as the Law Societies of British Columbia, Nova Scotia and Saskatchewan.
 She was a Saskatchewan Provincial Court judge for 20 years (1998-2018) and served as B.C.’s first Representative for Children and Youth from 2006-2016, an independent Officer of the Legislative Assembly.

 During her time on the bench, Professor Turpel-Lafond was actively involved in projects relating to improving supports for Indigenous peoples, especially in addressing the unique circumstances and needs of children and youth involved in the justice system.

 Her work as Representative for Children and Youth included a detailed and systemic examination of the child serving system and she advocated for the human rights of children, resulting in many needed improvements.